 Cardiorenal syndrome is a spectrum of disorders affecting the heart and kidneys.
-Complex interactions between the body’s cardiovascular and renal systems mean dysfunction in either can trigger a cascade of negative changes in the other.
+Dysfunction in either organ can trigger negative changes in the other.

 Properly functioning heart and kidneys are critical to health.
 If either organ fails, it causes a strain on the other, resulting in a cycle of decline.
 Cardiorenal syndrome can cause a range of severe symptoms and lead to long-term organ damage.
 The condition